kailoulou/HikingLog/README.md

 Please see [this link](https://drive.google.com/file/d/1B2oWqkg_rKcseU7FoIQBnjslZfYs1i1e/view?usp=sharing) to see a live demonstration of the current version of the project

+## How to Run This Project

+It is highly recommended that you use Maven to run this file.
+Simply download the code from this file, go into your Maven lifecycle interface and run the `mvn -install`command.

+If you wish to run this, then you will need to download this projects .JAR file along with ALL of its other dependancies .JAR files.
+From there, for a full list of the .JAR files, see the .site file and go to
+[Maven Repositories] (https://mvnrepository.com) and search and download each .JAR file.
+Place these JAR files in your Java SDK's /bin file.
+From there, you will need to run this code using the appropriate flags in the terminal of whatever IDE that you use.

+Please note that there is a config file in this project which configurates all of the dependancies and resources in this project.
+If you have any issues running this in the terminal, please do the following:
+1) Download Maven, its super easy, [follow this guide] (https://maven.apache.org/install.html)
+2) If you dont want to do that, make sure you have all of the jar files in your bin folder!

 ## Technical Outline
 ### File Responsibilities
 * Trip.java